signalw/signalw.github.io/_posts/2020-08-22-deploy-misskey-on-heroku.md

 Misskey, a decentralized social networking platform, is part of Fediverse.
 Other well-known platforms are Pleroma, Mastodon, etc. Out of curiosity, I started out and deployed an instance on Heroku, which turns out to be really easy.
 Here I will document the steps.

 As of right now, the latest version is 12.47.1.
-If you just want a deployment without installing any development tools, all you need it Git and Heroku command line.
+If you just want a deployment without installing any development tools, all you need is Git and Heroku command line.

 ```bash
 $ git clone https://github.com/syuilo/misskey